cloudneutral/cockroachdb-jdbc/README.md

 ## Building

-The CockroachDB JDBC driver requires Java 17 (or later) LTS but is compiled to on any platform for which there is a Java 8 runtime.

 ### Prerequisites

-- JDK17+ LTS for building (OpenJDK compatible)
+- JDK17+ LTS (OpenJDK compatible)
-- Maven 3+ (optional, embedded)
+- Maven 3+ (optional, embedded wrapper available)

 If you want to build with the regular `mvn` command, you will need [Maven v3.x](https://maven.apache.org/run-maven/index.html) or above.

 Install the JDK (Linux):